web-vision/wv_deepltranslate/README.md

 The buttons in the translate dialog can be configured via Page TSconfig, for example:

+**IMPORTANT:** This currently only works if the feature toggle *fluidBasedPageModule* is not activated.

 ```
 mod.web_layout.localization.enableDeeplTranslate = 1
 mod.web_layout.localization.enableDeeplTranslateAuto = 0